nbmack21/Nbmack21.github.io/_destinations/costa-rica.md

 ---

-This was our first big international trip as a family of four, and it delivered in some very memorable ways.
-The wildlife alone made it feel different.
-Sloths, iguanas, and animals we don’t casually see at home became part of daily routine - which, for the kids, was the main event.
+This was our first big international trip as a family, and Costa Rica turned out to be a pretty ideal place to start.
+The wildlife is what made it feel different.
+Sloths, iguanas, and animals we don’t casually see at home became part of the daily routine.
+There was also a lot of swimming.
+No complaints there.

-La Fortuna was the clear standout.
-Yes, it’s touristy, but it didn’t feel overdone.
-We loved the mix of rainforest, town, and just enough glimpses of local life to make it feel more grounded than expected.
+La Fortuna was our favorite stop.
+It is touristy but it still felt grounded in a way we didn't expect.
+There were pockets where you could see how people actually live, which made it feel more real than just a resort destination.
+We loved the mix of rainforest and town, and it's the one place from this trip we'd go back to without hesitation.

-The heat is real; to the point where it’s now our family benchmark.
+On the flip side, the heat is real.
+It’s now our family benchmark.
 Anytime I say it’s hot, my daughter immediately asks, “Costa Rica hot?”

 Below is how we structured the trip, heavily influenced by recommendations from Costa Rica Facebook groups (honestly, a great resource for finding local companies and pressure-testing plans).